OpenRobotLab/GRUtopia/docs/en/usage/advanced_tutorials/how-to-add-sensor.md

 # How to Add Custom Sensor

-> This tutorial will show you how to add a sensor for a robot
+> This tutorial guides you on how to add a sensor for a robot.

-The implementation of the sensor does not rely on any dependencies.
+The sensor serves as an abstraction layer that can either encapsulate native sensors provided by simulator or generate synthetic data outputs to emulate a sensor's behavior.

-It serves as an abstraction layer that can either encapsulate native sensors within Isaac Sim or generate synthetic data outputs to emulate a robot's sensor behavior.
+Currently a sensor instance belongs to a robot in the scene, and its data is included in the observation of that robot.

 To add a custom sensor, you need to:
 - Create a config class for sensor config, inheriting from the `grutopia.core.config.robot.SensorCfg`.